List of Terms

 Early Elementary Program

 During Booklist, teachers use this time to work with readers individually on skills and comprehension.
 Students practice with “just right” reading books that offer them a chance to work on their reading goals set with teachers during conference time.
-Some common goals at this level are memorizing text and using a finger to match words on the page, building a bank of common sight words (the, have, because) and sharing details about the stories like personal connections to the texts or information about character, setting or plot.
+Some common goals at this level are building phonics skills, building a bank of common sight words (the, have, because) and sharing details about the stories like personal connections to the texts or information about character, setting or plot.
 Students master the text in a book appropriate for their level, and not only read with teachers but also with friends.
 This helps to build their fluency and natural inflection and tone.
 Teachers help students to log books practiced on a Booklist Goal sheet to help track their progress and celebrate their reading success!

 Buddies